anushaporeddy030697/student_internship_management/README.md

 We are working on the funconality of the contact us form  so students can send their questions via mail 1-27-2023
-We have sucessfully made the contact form funconality the message can be seen in the database
+We have sucessfully made the contact form funconality the message can be seen in the database 2-3-2023 we have sucessfully completed the contact form so that the message can be sent to our mail adress
 </a></p>